tessel/t2-docs/hardware-api.md

 ### Interrupt Pins

 Interrupts allow us to register events based on state changes in a pin.
+Pins 2, 5, 6, 7 on both Ports are available for interrupts.

 Take a look at the following circuit.
 We've connected Port A pin2 to ground via a button.
 Before we press the button, circuit is open and the voltage at